-The aim of this site is to tell the story of my campaign to improve the health of pedigree dogs by raising awareness of the problems and trying to bring about change.
+The aim of this site is to tell the story of my campaign to improve the health of pedigree and purebred dogs by raising awareness of the problems and trying to bring about change.

 My own experience of these problems comes from owning two Cavalier King Charles Spaniels, a breed with a number of inherited diseases.
 The two most serious and widespread being Chiari-like Malformation Syringomyelia (CMSM) and Mitral Valve Disease (MVD).

 The website looks in detail at the health problems facing the Cavalier breed as an example, and shows how health screening and the use of Estimated Breeding Values (EBVs) can offer solutions.

 The experience of owning a much loved dog and discovering that it has a genetic disease can be devastating.
 It is not something we should just accept.
 It is ethically wrong to breed dogs which will suffer unnecessarily in order to fulfill business interests or in pursuit of success in the show ring.
 Dog owners have an important part to play in making sure that this practice is not allowed to continue.